-Criminal Justice,
+Criminal Justice, Field of Study Associate of Arts

 The need for college-level training in the field of Criminal Justice has grown dramatically.
 Law enforcement, correctional, probation and parole agencies have recognized the value of college training for their employees.
-After completion of the Criminal Justice
+After completion of the Criminal Justice Associate Degree program, students may transfer to a four-year institution or they will have the basic knowledge to enter any public safety agency at the federal, state, and local level, as well as agencies in the private sector of insurance and security technology.

-CRIMINAL JUSTICE FIELD OF STUDY ASSOCIATE OF ARTS
+CRIMINAL JUSTICE, FIELD OF STUDY

-The student is required to take the following 5 courses (15 credit hours):

-CRIJ 1301 Introduction to Criminal Justice

-CRIJ 1306 Court Systems and Practices

-CRIJ 2313 Correctional Systems and Practices

-CRIJ 2328 Police Systems and Practices

-CRIJ 1310 Fundamentals of Criminal Law
+FIELD OF STUDY 15 credits The student is required to take the following 5 courses (15 credit hours): CRIJ 1301 Introduction to Criminal Justice CRIJ 1306 Court Systems and Practices CRIJ 2313 Correctional Systems and Practices CRIJ 2328 Police Systems and Practices CRIJ 1310 Fundamentals of Criminal Law

-In addition to the courses in the Field of Study, the student is required to take 45 hours from the STC Core Curriculum listed on pages 72-75 in the Catalog.
+In addition to the courses in the Field of Study, the student is required to take 45 hours from the STC Core Curriculum listed on pages 103-107 in the Catalog.

-Criminal Justice majors must take SOCI 1301-Introductory Sociology to fulfill to Social/Behavioral Science component of the Core Curriculum.
+Criminal Justice majors must take SOCI 1301-Introductory Sociology to fulfill to Social/ Behavioral Science component of the Core Curriculum.